How It Works - Email to PDF for Outlook

 Save email as PDF from Outlook in just a click!

 The easiest way to save email as PDF from Outlook is from the Explorer view.
-Just select that particular email and click ‘Export As‘ button from the ribbon located in the Outlook Explorer window.
+Just select that particular email and click ‘Save As PDF‘ button from the ‘AssistMyTeam Email to PDF’ ribbon located in the Outlook Explorer window.

-Click the drop down menu under Export button to show further export options.
+Click the drop-down menu under ‘Save As PDF’ button to show further PDF export options.
 Choose to save email and attachments as PDF from Outlook individually or combine with attachments as one PDF file.

 Likewise, you can also find these options under the context menu (i.e., popup menu you get when you right-click the email item.)